Free Christmas and holiday assistance Harris County and Houston.

 Proof of residency and more is required.
 Donations allow the government agency to offer gifts for children and infants.
 The information name is Operation Stocking Stuffer.
 Up to 3 toys may be given, as resources allow.
 The key partner church is New Life Christian at 11249 Crown Park Dr, Houston, Texas 77067.
 Call 832-394-6632 for information on registration process.

 Register online.
-Harris County parents can be given games, clothing, gift cards, and free gifts for their child.
+Harris County parents can be given games (video or board), clothing, gift cards, hot wheels, dolls, Legos, and free gifts for their child.
 Most of the gifts are brand new.
 Charities partner with the Marine Corps in Houston on this.
+The program is run by Houston children's charity at 1600 West Loop South, Suite 610 Houston, TX 77027.
+The main phone number is 713-524-2878.
+Or learn more and find applications here.

 West Houston Assistance Ministries (WHAM)